EmilAndreasyan/Travista-frontend/notes.md

 user should be able to like, rate, leave a comment, CRUD sightseengs

 questoions:
 - countries are undefined, maybe this is why in redux store there are no countries, but there are users??
+In Redux devtools tree, users have countries folder, as well as cities have countries folder
 - Routing in React, switch, routerProp
+- when creating Country with React, doesn't pass id
+- in Cities, make sure city.id and city.county_id are working when invoked by delete button
+- need to somehow pass id of the country when fetching cities, to see associated cities
+- syntax error in deleteCountries action
+- how to add flag_url and img_url in input type="file"?
+- fetches countryId/cities, but not all cities from Navbar
+- <Link to={`countries/${this.props.country.id}/cities/new`}>Add new city</Link> doesn't show the CityInput component